adam-mcdaniel/sage/README.md

   - [ ] Memory Management
 - [ ] A package manager
 - [ ] AST Macros

+## Where can I learn more?

+You can read [my blog post](https://adam-mcdaniel-blog.github.io/compilers-for-the-future) about the programming language to learn more about the implementation!

 ## How do I contribute?